 Flat caps are lined.
 Sometimes the bill sticks out a little for a different look while other times the crown and bill are perfectly matched.
-Some winter flat caps designed with ear cover that folds into the crown.
+Some winter flat caps are designed with an ear to cover those folds into the crown.
 They can be made from any material but most often are constructed from wool, cotton, or polyester.

 The Duckbill cap is a hybrid style between an Ivy and an Ascot style cap.
-It typically features a more rounded top towards the back that ends at the front in a more exaggerated down sloping curve meeting the up sloped bill.
-This forms a shape that looks similar to the bill of a duck giving the style its name.
-Wool felt duckbill caps are lined, while summer style duckbill caps are not.
+It typically features a more rounded top towards the back that ends at the front in a more exaggerated down sloping curve meeting the up-sloping bill.
+This forms a shape that looks like the bill of a duck giving the style its name.
+Wool felt duckbill caps are lined, while summer-style duckbill caps are not.

-It is a traditional wool hat design which is famously worn around the 1900´s.
-The Ascot hat suits well as a formal as a semi-formal hat for men.
-Most popular are the wool felt ascot caps, but leather, suede, straw and poly-knit ascots are also available.
+It is a traditional wool hat design which is famously worn around the 1900s.
+The Ascot hat suits well as formal as a semi-formal hat for men.
+Most popular are the wool felt ascot caps, but leather, suede, straw, and poly-knit ascots are also available.

 Newsboy / Paperboy / Gatsby Cap